-We recommend that rather than take a best guess on any single number that you should create projections for conservative (low customer volume), moderate (reasonable volume) and aggressive (high customer volume) scenarios.
-Develop your response to each of these situations and be prepared to act; you will find that the stress and uncertainty often associated with financial planning of a new business will be significantly reduced when you have a pre-developed response policy that is understood and ready to execute.
+We recommend that rather than take the best guess on any single number you should create projections for conservative (low customer volume), moderate (reasonable volume), and aggressive (high customer volume) scenarios.
+Develop your response to each of these situations and be prepared to act; you will find that the stress and uncertainty often associated with the financial planning of a new business will be significantly reduced when you have a pre-developed response policy that is understood and ready to execute.

 Know Your Coffee and Espresso